 Examples of chronic health problems include

 Illness and hospitalization deprive children of opportunities to play with other children.
-Other children may even reject or taunt an ill child because of physical differences and limitations.
+Other children may even reject or taunt a child because of physical differences and limitations.
 Children can become self-conscious if illness changes their body, particularly when the changes occur during childhood or adolescence rather than being present from birth.

 School-aged children may be most affected by the inability to attend school and form relationships with peers.